 - The League reserves the right to refuse admission of any Club or to make membership or to make admission conditional unless/until specified requirements are met.

 - The northern boundary of the League extends from Abergwygregyn in the West to the Afon Ddu at Llanddulas in the East.
 Heading South from Llanddulas, the boundary extends as far as Pentrefoelas and includes the communities of Betws yn Rhos and Llangernwy but not the communities of Llanfairtalhaiarn and Llansannan.
 The boundary then continues back to Abergwyngregyn in a straight line via Betws y Coed and does not include the communities of Capel Curig, Bethesda, Llanllechid or any community to the West of the A5.

 - General meetings of the Management Committee will be held monthly (i.e. on the second Wednesday of the month unless directed otherwise.

 - Member Clubs will be represented at General League Meetings by their Club Secretary or another Club Official that they nominate,

 - Voting and attendance at meetings will be in accordance with Rule 3 save that all team managers from member clubs are permitted to attend at the League Annual General Meeting (“AGM”).

 - The AGM will be held at the end of each season and the agenda will include: end of season reports by League Officers; consideration/acceptance of League Accounts, election of League Officers, rule changes and any other business considered to be relevant by the Management Committee.

 - At least 28 days notice of the AGM will be given to League Officers and member clubs.

-- Notice of any proposed changes to the League Constitution & Rules must be given in writing to the General Secretary at least 21 days before the AGM, such notice to include the text of any proposed change.
+- Notice of any proposed changes to the League Constitution & Rules must be given in writing to the General Secretary before March 31st in any given season, such notice to include the text of any proposed change.